Walk-In Chicken Coop Guide: Must-Have Features & Mistakes to Avoid

 Just like us, chickens thrive with a bit of sunshine.
 Natural light is essential for keeping your hens healthy and encouraging consistent egg-laying.
 A well-designed coop will have plenty of windows to let the light stream in.
 Look for coops with windows on multiple sides to capture sunlight throughout the day.
 Of course, these openings need to be secure.
 Make sure any windows are covered with strong, ½-inch hardware cloth to keep predators out while letting fresh air and light in.
 This simple feature makes the coop a more pleasant place for your flock to hang out.

-Select the Best Flooring
+What's the Best Flooring for a Chicken Coop?

 Let’s be honest: chicken poop happens, and it builds up fast.
 The right flooring makes cleanup much less of a chore, which is critical for preventing disease and keeping your eggs pristine.
 Look for smooth, non-porous surfaces that are easy to scrape or wipe down.
 Some high-quality coops offer flooring options like durable linoleum, which makes deep cleaning a breeze.
 Avoid materials that are hard to sanitize or will splinter over time.
 When you design your own coop, choosing the right flooring from the start will save you countless hours of scrubbing down the road.

-Connect the Coop and Run Seamlessly
+Seamlessly Connect Your Coop and Run

 Your chickens will spend their days moving between the coop and the run, so the connection between these two spaces should be seamless and safe.
 A large, covered run is a fantastic feature, giving your flock a protected area to forage and dust bathe, shielded from harsh sun or rain.
 The door connecting the coop to the run should be easy for them to access.
 An automatic chicken door can be a great addition, letting your flock out in the morning and securing them at night.
 This integration creates a safe, cohesive environment where your chickens can move freely and confidently.